GRIDAPPSD/CIMHub/ieee4/README.md

     C   2137.27  1.4608    532.31  1.0517   1043.803 + j   452.559     CA     3688.21  1.9731
     Total S =  2890.754 + j  1486.744
 OYODUnBal        Nbus=[    12,    12,     0] Nlink=[    17,    17,     0] MAEv=[ 0.3017,-1.0000] MAEi=[   0.0000,  -1.0000]

 ```

+## AutoTransformers

+The three-winding autotransformer test cases were derived from a whitepaper on CIM transformer modeling, which
+included an actual test report from a 345/161/13.8 kV, 330/330/72 MVA, YNad1 autotransformer.
+The test data is
+archived in the OpenDSS repository, with scripts that verify losses, short-circuit currents and voltage
+regulation for the modeling options available in OpenDSS.
+GridLAB-D does not support 3-winding transformers, nor
+autotransformers, so GridLAB-D validation is skipped.
+The CIM support for autotransformers is incomplete, so only
+one of the options works properly for round-trip validation in OpenDSS.

+- **AutoHLT.dss** represents the autotransformer as a non-auto Yyd1.
+It replicates test data, except for the split of load losses between HT and LT tests.
+It also fails to show the MVA size reduction inherent in the autotransformer.
+- **Auto1bus.dss** represents the autotransformer as a bank of three single-phase, reduced-MVA tanks, connected YNad1.
+This is accurate, but does not translate through CIM because it uses a "9-phase bus" to represent the common node, which causes errors in connections and voltage ratings.
+This is "option 1" from the OpenDSS Tech Note on modeling autotransformers.
+- **Auto3bus.dss** represents the autotransformer as a bank of three single-phase, reduced-MVA tanks, connected YNad1.
+This is accurate, but does not translate through CIM because it uses a "6-phase bus" with jumper to represent the common node, which causes errors in connections and voltage ratings.
+This is "option 2" from the OpenDSS Tech Note on modeling autotransformers.
+- **AutoAuto.dss** uses the built-in "autotrans" component in OpenDSS.
+It uses test results directly as input, making the series-common winding connection internally.
+There are some errors in the losses and HT short-circuit currents, to be corrected in OpenDSS.
+The CIM export for "autotrans" also has to be implemented in OpenDSS. **This model option could be supported in CIM, based on specifying the vector group as YNad1**.